Phase transition to chaos in complex ecosystems with non-reciprocal species-resource interactions: Simulation and numerical methods

 \subsection{Numerical integration}

-Numerical integration of the differential equations is performed using the \texttt{Tsit5} solver from the \texttt{DifferentialEquations.jl} package~\cite{rackauckas2017differentialequations} in the \textit{Julia} programming language~\cite{julia2017}. \texttt{Tsit5} is the Tsitouras 5/4 Runge-Kutta method, a 5th order Runge-Kutta method with an embedded 4th order method for error estimation and step size control~\cite{tsitouras2011runge}.
+Numerical integration of the differential equations is performed using the \texttt{Tsit5} solver from the \texttt{DifferentialEquations.jl} package~\cite{rackauckas2017differentialequations} in the \textit{Julia} programming language~\cite{julia2017}. \texttt{Tsit5} is the Tsitouras 5/4 Runge--Kutta method, a 5th order Runge--Kutta method with an embedded 4th order method for error estimation and step size control~\cite{tsitouras2011runge}.
 The solver is configured to use a relative tolerance of $10^{-14}$ and an absolute tolerance of $10^{-14}$.
-The aMCRM differential equations are also effectively integrated using the \texttt{VCABM} solver which an adaptive order adaptive time Adam-Moulton method~\cite{VCABM1993,rackauckas2017differentialequations}.
+The aMCRM differential equations are also effectively integrated using the \texttt{VCABM} solver which an adaptive order adaptive time Adam--Moulton method~\cite{VCABM1993,rackauckas2017differentialequations}.
 When using \texttt{VCABM}, the solver is configured to use a relative tolerance of $10^{-11}$ and an absolute tolerance of $10^{-11}$.
 The \texttt{VCABM} is often faster than \texttt{Tsit5} for the aMCRM differential equations, but is less stable for some parameter values, particularly in the dynamic phase with low $\rho$ and high $\sigma$.
 Therefore, in nearly all cases, especially those where the parameter space is explored, \texttt{Tsit5} is used.